Technology Trends Introduction

-I want to help contextualize what we learn on system design and analysis with what's happening with new technologies.
-In each lesson, I will ask you to review a specific new technology trend and to imagine how those advances can and will impact GIS in the future.
+I want to help contextualize what we learn on system design and analysis with what's happening with emerging technologies.
+In each lesson, I will ask you to review a specific new technology trend and to imagine how those advances can and will impact geospatial systems in the future.

-Each Lesson features a Technology Trend page that presents a new technology and encourages you to envision its potential impact on GIS systems.
-I draw upon video lectures, links to live demonstrations, and other multimedia as much as I can to make these modules as engaging as possible.
+Each Lesson features a Technology Trend page that presents a new technology and encourages you to envision its potential impact on geospatial systems.
+I'll draw upon video lectures, links to live demonstrations, and other multimedia as much as I can to make these modules as engaging as possible.

 The trends we will cover this term include: